-- Port numbers cannot be greater than 65535. - If you use a port number less than 1024 for a component, you must run the component as the root user. - If you use a port number less than 1024 for a component, the installer will not be able to start up the component at the end of installation.
+- Port numbers cannot be greater than 65535. - If you use a port number less than 1024 for a component, you must run the component as the root user. - If you use a port number less than 1024 for a component, Oracle Universal Installer will not be able to start up the component at the end of installation.
 You may need to configure the component first before you can start it up.
-Refer to the corresponding component documentation for details. - You still have to comment out ports 389 and 636 in the /etc/services file if you want to use these port numbers for Oracle Internet Directory. - Refer to the Note on page 4-11 for details. - If you plan to set port numbers for Oracle HTTP Server and OracleAS Web Cache, be sure you read Section 4.5.3.3, "Ports for Oracle HTTP Server and OracleAS Web Cache".
+Refer to the corresponding component documentation for details. - You still have to comment out ports 389 and 636 in the /etc/services file if you want to use these port numbers for Oracle Internet Directory. - Refer to the Note on page 3-10 for details. - If you plan to set port numbers for Oracle HTTP Server and OracleAS Web Cache, ensure that you refer to Section 3.5.3.3, "Ports for Oracle HTTP Server and OracleAS Web Cache".

-The installer verifies that the ports specified in the file are available by checking memory.
+Oracle Universal Installer verifies that the ports specified in the file are available by checking memory.
 This means that it can only detect ports that are being used by running processes.
 It does not look in configuration files to determine which ports an application is using.

-If the installer detects that a specified port is not available, it displays an alert.
-The installer will not assign a port that is not available.
+If Oracle Universal Installer detects that a specified port is not available, then it displays an alert.
+Oracle Universal Installer will not assign a port that is not available.
 To fix this:

 - 1. Edit the staticports.ini file to specify a different port, or shut down the application that is using the port. - 2.
 Click Retry.
-The installer re-reads the staticports.ini file and verifies the entries in the file again.
+Oracle Universal Installer re-reads the staticports.ini file and verifies the entries in the file again.